tirthpatell/fia-f1-docs-bot/README.md

 ## About

-This bot aims to make FIA F1 decision documents more accessible by automatically posting them to a Threads account.
+This bot aims to make FIA F1 decision documents more accessible by automatically posting them to a Threads account with AI summarization.
 It's designed for F1 fans and professionals who want quick access to official FIA communications.

 ## Features